A guide to cancelling your car finance early

 If you don’t want to keep the vehicle, you can hand the car back, whereupon many people choose to start another PCP agreement.

-READ MORE: A guide to personal contract purchase (PCP)
+READ MORE: Personal contract purchase (PCP)

 How can I end my PCP early?